minimuutti/minimuutti.github.io/en/activation/_posts/2015-07-20-cups-in-a-basin.md

   thumb:
 ---

+Slippery basin gives an extra challenge in this treat hunt.

 At the first time I put one yoghurt cup into the basin face down.
 Then I put a treat under it and asked Miki to search.
 After a couple of easy games like this I put three yoghurt cups into the basin and I put a treat only under one or two of those cups.

 This game was relatively easy for Miki.
 Every treat I put under the cups vanished in a few seconds, although I moved and mixed the cups in the basin before I asked Miki to search.